indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 Fast-starting ahead-of-time compiled Spring Boot apps could be the answer to the problem.

 Containerized Spring Boot applications have something to gain as well.
-Since a native binary has everything it needs to function, there's no need to bake an entire JRE into the container, resulting in [smaller Docker images](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b "Small & fast Docker images using GraalVM’s native-image").
+Since a native binary has everything it needs, there's no need to bake a JRE into the container anymore.
+We can build [smaller Docker images](https://blog.softwaremill.com/small-fast-docker-images-using-graalvms-native-image-99c0bc92e70b "Small & fast Docker images using GraalVM’s native-image").

-Several microservice-focused frameworks already make use of the native image feature (e.g. [Quarkus](https://quarkus.io/), [Micronaut](https://micronaut.io/), [Helidon](https://helidon.io/)).
+Several microservice-focused frameworks have already made use of the native image feature (e.g. [Quarkus](https://quarkus.io/), [Micronaut](https://micronaut.io/), [Helidon](https://helidon.io/)).
 Although, Spring Boot does not yet fully support native image generation, I think it will be a significant addition to the framework.